TX—Texas Primary Election Testing, Advisory

 UPDATES:

 07/13/2020 – Countywide precincts updated for the following counties.
-Please be sure to catch the new data in the live zeros test tomorrow (7/15).
+Please be sure to catch the new data in the live zeros test on July 14.
 The new precincts are as follows: Jack – 7, Lllano – 9, Loving – 5.

 07/13/2020 – Precincts are now considered final.
 The AP is utilizing a mix of proportionally calculated precincts in vote center counties and actual precincts in other counties.
 Please be advised that precincts will fluctuate throughout the evening to best reflect the percentage of tabulated results.